dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-environments.md

 This section determines the exact location in your warehouse dbt should target when building warehouse objects!
 This section will look a bit different depending on your warehouse provider.

-For all warehouse, if needed, use [extended attributes](/docs/deploy/deploy-environments#extended-attributes) to override missing or greyed-out settings.
+For all warehouses, use [extended attributes](/docs/deploy/deploy-environments#extended-attributes) to override missing or greyed-out settings.

 <WHCode>